 Knight commanded the Haerlem in the Philadelphia campaign of August-November 1777.
 Despite being fired upon by a 50-gun ship he made a remarkable escape from the Comte d’Estaing’s fleet in July 1778 by leading the pursuing ships towards to a shoal.
 After providing intelligence of the French whereabouts to Vice-Admiral Lord Howe he was taken aboard the flagship Eagle 64, Captain Henry Duncan, the commander-in-chief being keen to utilise Knight’s unparalleled knowledge of the North American coast.
 He returned to England with Howe and the Eagle in October 1778..

 For a short while he served aboard the Lizard 28, Captain Edmund Dod, which frigate patrolled the North Sea in search of the American privateer captain John Paul Jones, before in 1780 he was appointed to the Barfleur 90, Captain John Inglefield, the flagship of Rear-Admiral Sir Samuel Hood in the Leeward Islands.
-Knight soon rose to the position of first lieutenant and fought at the action off Martinique on 29 April 1781 and the Battle of Chesapeake Bay on 5 September.
+Knight soon rose to the position of first lieutenant and he commanded the vessel as flag-captain to Hood at the Battle of Fort Royal on 29 April 1781 whilst Inglefield was detained at St. Eustatius, and fought at the Battle of Chesapeake Bay on 5 September.
 On 21 September 1781 he was posted into the Shrewsbury 74 in succession to Captain Mark Robinson who had lost a leg in the latter battle.